toluromio/docs.fedgenhpc/docs/source/access/Working With An SSH Client.rst

 terminal app doesn't offer many bells and whistles but it gets the job done.

-For Robust Terminal experience, Alternative include `Termius <https://termius.com/>`__ and `iTerm2 <https://iterm2.com/>`__
+For Robust Terminal experience, Alternatives include `Termius <https://termius.com/>`__ and `iTerm2 <https://iterm2.com/>`__

 Connect to the login node from the terminal: